 Waldemar Garcia sent screen shots of a typical Komet mission:

-A few YouTube films featuring the Komet in Il 2 - Forgotten Battles:
+A YouTube video featuring the Komet in Il 2 - Forgotten Battles:

 Alex Hakkenberg van Gaasbeek wrote the following about the flight sim 'Nations', which came out in 1999: